 Read more: The Not So Known Disney Parking Secrets

 Yes — usually.
 Disney Vacation Club members staying at a DVC Resort won’t be charged for overnight parking, regardless of whether they use points for their stay.
 DVC members who choose to stay at a different Disney resort other than a DVC resort will be charged a parking fee.

 If you’re not a DVC member, but staying at a Disney World resort hotel, you will receive complimentary standard parking at any of the four theme parks.

 Total Cost of Parking at Walt Disney World

-So, if you’re staying at a Disney World resort hotel for five days, you could be spending anywhere from $75 to $125 for overnight parking.
+So, if you’re staying at a Disney World resort hotel for five days, you will avoid any parking fees.
 If you’re not staying at a Disney World resort, you could be spending anywhere from $125 to $250 for theme park parking for the duration of your trip.
 While this isn’t the most expensive fee to come out of Disney, being able to reduce costs where you can is beneficial.
 Here are just a few of our Disney hacks to save you money on parking fees at Disney: